 Geriatric Care for Senior Dogs & Cats

-To help your pet maintain a good quality of life as they age, senior pets require diligent routine preventive care and early diagnosis all throughout their golden years.
+In order to help your pet to maintain a good quality of life as they grow into old age, our senior pets require routine preventive care, proactive treatments and early diagnosis all throughout their golden years.

 Diligent care can help extend your pet's life and good health as they age, so it's important that they attend regularly scheduled wellness exams, even if they seem healthy.

-Our vets are here to assist Santa Cruz area pets in achieving their optimal health as they age by identifying and treating health issues as they emerge, providing proactive treatments while we still are able to effectively manage them.
+Our veterinarians are here to help geriatric pets in Capitola achieve optimal health by identifying and treating emerging health issues early, and providing proactive treatment while we can still effectively and easily manage them.

 Typical Health Problems

-Because of recent improvements in the treatment and nutritional options, our companion dogs and cats are now living far longer than they ever have before.
+Because of improvements in the dietary options available to dogs and cats and veterinary practices we can offer them, our companion animals are living far longer now than they ever have in the past.

-This is something worth celebrating, but it also means that veterinarians and pet owners now face far more age-related conditions than they have in the past as well.
+While this is certainly something to be celebrated, pet owners and veterinarians now face more age-related conditions than they did in the past as well.

 Senior pets are typically prone to the following conditions: